KeshavG69/PaperQueryAI/README.md

 4. **Set up your API key**:
    - Obtain your API key from the service provider (e.g., OpenAI, Hugging Face, etc.).
-   - Create a `.env` file in the project directory.
+   - Create a `.streamlit/streamlit.toml` file in the project directory (if it doesn't already exist).
-   - Add your API key to the `.env` file like so:

      ```
      SERPAPI_KEY=your-api-key-here
      GOOGLE_API_KEY=your-api-key-here
      ```
-   - The application will read this key from the `.env` file using the `python-dotenv` library (if you're using this library).

 ## Running the Application